Aider-AI/aider/docs/ctags.md

         status
 ```

-Mapping out the entire repo like this provides a number of benefits:
+Mapping out the repo like this provides some benefits:

   - GPT can see the variables, classes, methods and function signatures from everywhere in the repo.
 This alone may give it enough context to solve many tasks.
-For example, it can probably figure out how to use the API exported from a module from this map.
+For example, it can probably figure out how to use the API exported from a module just using the class, method and argument names in the map.
-  - If it needs to see more code, GPT use the map to figure out which files it needs to look at.
-It can ask to see these files, and `aider` will automatically add them to the chat context (with user approval).
+  - If it needs to see more code, GPT use the map to figure out by itself which files it needs to look at.
+GPT then asks to see these files, and `aider` will automatically add them to the chat context (with user approval).

-Of course, large repos will have maps that are too large for the context window.
-But this mapping approach makes it possible to collaborate with GPT-4 on larger code bases than was possible before.
-And it reduces the need to manually curate which files need to be added to the chat for context.
+Of course, large repos will probably have maps that are too large for
+the context window.
+But this mapping approach makes enables
+collaboration with GPT-4 on larger code bases than was possible
+before.
+And it reduces the need to manually curate which files to add
+to the chat.

 ## Using ctags to make the map